yellowmessenger/documentation/docs/platform_concepts/inbox/inbox-settings/workflows/chat_custom_fields.md

 For chat disposition with custom fields, you must mark the below checkboxes:

-1. **Required to create ticket**: A ticket cant is created if this field value is not entered.
+1. **Required to create ticket**: A ticket cant be created if this field value is not entered.
 2. **Required to transfer ticket**: This value must be entered by the agent to transfer the ticket to another agent.
 3. **Required to close ticket**: This value must be entered by the agent if the ticket must be closed.